Markelle Fultz

-Markelle N'Gai Fultz (born May 29, 1998) is an American professional basketball player who last played for the Sacramento Kings of the National Basketball Association (NBA).
+Markelle N'Gai Fultz (born May 29, 1998) is an American professional basketball player who last played for the Toronto Raptors of the National Basketball Association (NBA).
 He played college basketball for the Washington Huskies before being selected by the Philadelphia 76ers with the first overall pick in the 2017 NBA draft.

 During his single season (2016–17) with the Huskies, Fultz played point guard and shooting guard.
 Despite Washington's relatively disappointing year, he was named a third-team All-American and first-team All-Pac-12.
 He began his NBA career with the 76ers before being traded to the Orlando Magic in 2019 and later signing with the Kings in 2025.

-Unable to translate the offensive skill he briefly exhibited in college to the NBA due to thoracic outlet syndrome (TOS), Fultz is considered by many to be a draft bust.
+Unable to translate his college offensive prowess to the NBA due to a shoulder injury, he is considered by many to be a draft bust.